 Nothing fancy here.
 The light source is an open window to the right.
 By using side lighting, there's a nice fall off of light from right to left.
 It helps the portrait in a few ways.

 First, there's Rule #33 above.
 Since the light naturally falls off as it travels, we aren't lighting the entire subject.
 It adds dimension to the portrait.
 Second, this is how we see things in life.
-We don't walk around with flashlights on our head so we have a perfectly illuminated view of everything we see.
+We don't walk around with flashlights on our heads so we have a perfectly illuminated view of everything we see.

-Light comes from above, from the side and also from behind the things we see.
+Light comes from above, from the side, and also from behind the things we see.
 You should do the same with your light sources and get your flash off the camera to create some interesting angles.

 37: Don't Light The Way Something Looks.
 Light It The Way It Feels.

 I have to give Tim Wallace credit for this notion.
-He routinely cranks out amazing photos of cars, parts and related scenes for his commercial auto clients.
+He routinely cranks out amazing photos of cars, parts, and related scenes for his commercial auto clients.
 I recently saw one of his social media posts with the phrase “Don't light the way something looks.
 Light it the way it makes you feel”.

 Perhaps this is the secret of his success as a photographer.
-He isn't documenting cars, motorcycles and parts.
+He isn't documenting cars, motorcycles, and parts.
 Instead, he's using light to tap into the emotions of enthusiasts.
 His photos just make you want to dive into them and take control of the car.